buxx/intelligine/README.md

 Then run ``python3.4 run.py exploration`` or ``python3.4 run.py all``.
 Keep in mind it's in developpment mode !

+### Graphic keys

+On current default graphic output, following keys can be used:

+* Z: Zoom
+* A: Unzoom
+* Left,Right,...: Move screen
+* M: Display/Hide molecules

 ## Screens

 ### Egg management